-Accounting, auditing, financial, and other reporting standards, practices and disclosure requirements in China are different, sometimes in fundamental ways, from those in the United States and certain Western European countries.
+Accounting, auditing, financial, and other reporting standards, practices and disclosure requirements in China are different, sometimes in fundamental ways, from those in the United States and certain Western European countries and, therefore, disclosure of certain material information may not be made.
 Although the Chinese government adopted a new set of Accounting Standards for Business Enterprises effective January 1, 2007, which are similar to the International Financial Reporting Standards, the accounting practices in China continue to be frequently criticized and challenged.
-In addition, China does not allow the Public Company Accounting Oversight Board to inspect the work that auditors perform in China for Chinese companies in which a Portfolio may invest.
+In addition, China does not allow the Public Company Accounting Oversight Board to inspect the quality of the audits performed in China for Chinese companies in which a Portfolio may invest.
 That inspection organization conducts on-going reviews of audits by U.S. accounting firms.
-As a result, financial reporting by companies domiciled in China does not have as much regulatory oversight as reporting by companies in the United States.
+Consequently, financial reporting by companies domiciled in China does not have as much regulatory oversight as reporting by companies in the United States, which may result in the unavailability of material information about issuers.

 In November 2020, the President of the United States issued an Executive Order (the "Order"), which went into effect on January 11, 2021, to prohibit, among other things, any transaction by any U.S. person in publicly traded securities of certain companies determined to be affiliated with China's military.
 In June 2021, the Order was amended to also prohibit any transaction by any U.S. person in publicly traded securities of certain companies determined to be affiliated with China's surveillance technology sector.
 In December 2020, the President of the United States signed into law the Holding Foreign Companies Accountable Act ("HFCAA"), which requires companies publicly listed on stock exchanges in the United States to declare they are not owned or controlled by any foreign government.
-The Order, HFCAA or similar future actions by the United States government, may limit the securities in which a Portfolio may invest.
+The Order, HFCAA or similar future actions by the United States government, may limit the securities in which a Portfolio may invest and may impair the liquidity or market price of securities held by the Portfolio.